 Head Start and the State Pilot Project offers a free year-round, full-day developmentally appropriate educational program for children who turn three by September 1, certified teachers in every classroom, referrals to community resources, developmental screenings, and free breakfast, lunch and snack.

 The Rosa Parks Early Childhood Education Center utilizes a unique environment, apart from the rest of Union's school sites, to help the classrooms resemble children's homelife.

 This effect is accomplished through low-level lighting and thoughtful presentation and placement of open-ended authentic materials supporting both academics and social emotional competency.

 And, of course, lots and lots of hugs and personal attention!
 The idea is designed to ease children's transition to a school environment and make the center more welcoming.
 Below are sample classroom environments:

 Students engage in a variety of activities supporting community and identity, often following a long term investigation though the school year as they build upon lessons they have previously explored.
 Students work both in small groups and independently while certified teachers offer explorations encouraging creativity, critical thinking skills and socialization.
 Parents are integral throughout this process and participate in activities that encourage and support children.

 Alycia Pennington received her Bachelor of Science in Elementary Education from Northeastern State University.
 She completed her Master of School Administration degree, also from NSU in 2008.
 She was named principal of the Rosa Parks Early Childhood Education Center in spring 2016.
 Pennington has served as the principal at Boevers Elementary for five years as well as an assistant principal for Rosa Parks and McAuliffe in previous years.
 She also has served as a teacher at Andersen Elementary.

-Pennington has been married for 25 years to Scott Pennington, who is director of Hope – Guidance – Social and Emotional Learning for Union.
-They have two boys, Cameron and Chapman
+Pennington has been married for 27 years to Scott Pennington, who is director of Hope – Guidance – Social and Emotional Learning for Union.
+They have four children.